Property taxes in Marbella and Spain

 If you decide to use a professional real estate firm to sell your property in Marbella, you can always contact us!
-You don't have to use an agent, but using the right ones can increase the chances and speed of sales.
+You don't have to use an agent, but using the right ones can increase the chances and speed of a sale.
 In Marbella, the agent's fees in a sale process are always paid by the vendor, never the buyer, and typically are established in advance when listing the property.
-It's important to remember that the agent, the same as a lawyer or any other professional, must apply 21% VAT to the quantity when issuing his invoice.
+It's important to remember that the agent, same as a lawyer or any other professional, must apply 21% VAT to the quantity when issuing his invoice.

 Mortgage cancellation fees

 If you have a mortgage on the property all the costs and fees for cancelling the mortgage are paid by the vendor.
 This can be bank commission for early cancellation of the loan, notary, and registry fees for cancellation.